 This Committee is a statutory organ which determines the details of any proposals concerning the election and dismissal of Directors to be submitted to general meetings of shareholders.
-The three members of the committee are elected by the Board of Directors.
-The Committee's decisions are based on determined standards relating to personality, insight, expertise and experience in corporate management, independence and others.
-The current members of this Committee are: Nobuyuki Koga, a Director not concurrently serving as an Executive Officer, and Outside Directors Takao Kusakari and Hiroshi Kimura.
+The three members of the Committee are elected by the Board of Directors.
+The Committee's decisions are based on determined standards relating to personality, insight, expertise and experience in corporate management and others.
+In addition, the Committee establishes Independence Criteria for Outside Directors to maintain their independence from Nomura Group.
+The current members of this Committee are: Nobuyuki Koga, a Director not concurrently serving as an Executive Officer, and Outside Directors Hiroshi Kimura and Kazuhiko Ishimura.
 This Committee is chaired by Nobuyuki Koga.